Fostering continuous learning within digital transformation

 - And ultimately, what sort of learning and development initiatives can we bring to bear to facilitate these solutions?

-Research tells us that an organization dedicated to Continuous Learning is xxx% more successful in terms of change outcomes, business readiness, employee satisfaction, and more.
+Research tells us that an organization dedicated to continuous learning is more successful in terms of change outcomes, business readiness, employee satisfaction, and more.
 This is a business win, powered by a cultural approach.
 After all, Culture Eats Strategy for lunch, right?
 Execution on a strategic level requires the language, behaviors, and values to allow that execution to take shape.
 This is culture in action.

 A continuous learning organization is one where, on a strategic level, the approach to learning and development is given as much weight as, say, the approach to recruiting.